Fletch (film): Development

-Following the publication of Gregory Mcdonald's Fletch in 1974, King-Hitzig Productions acquired the novel's film rights.
-After multiple attempts to get cameras rolling at Columbia Pictures, production on the film stalled and the rights were eventually acquired by producer Jonathan Burrows in 1976.
+Following the publication of Gregory Mcdonald's novel Fletch in 1974, King-Hitzig Productions acquired the film rights.
+After multiple attempts by Columbia Pictures to film the novel, production stalled and the rights to Fletch were eventually acquired by producer Jonathan Burrows in 1976.

-After Columbia Pictures passed on the film, Burrows shopped the film around at every studio in Hollywood.
-Trying a new tactic, Burrows submitted the script with a different title and put it in a different colored binder.
-Despite these efforts, there were still no takers – even Universal Studios, the company who would eventually go on to produce and distribute it.
-Among the studios that rejected it between 1975 and 1981 were: New Line Cinema, Columbia, 20th Century Fox, United Artists, Warner Bros, AIP, General Cinema, CBS, EMI, Allied artists, NBC, Zanuck/Brown, Universal, Viacom, First Artists, MGM, Pathe, Paramount and Time Life Films.
-Burrows credits Michael Douglas (who much earlier was considered for the lead) for having the foresight and wherewithal to get the film made; his half-brother Peter Douglas ultimately co-produced the film through his film production company, Vincent Pictures.
+After Columbia passed on the film, Burrows shopped the film around to other studios.
+When there was no interest, Burrows tried a new tactic and submitted the script with a different title and put it in a different colored binder.
+Despite these efforts, there were still no takers, including Universal Pictures, the studio that would eventually produce and release the film.
+The studios and distributors that rejected Fletch between 1975 and 1981 were: Columbia, Metro-Goldwyn-Mayer, United Artists, 20th Century-Fox, Paramount, Warner Bros., American International, General Cinema, Allied Artists, Zanuck/Brown, Universal, Viacom, New Line Cinema, First Artists, Pathé, and Time Life Films.
+Burrows credits Michael Douglas (who much earlier was considered for the lead) for having the foresight and determination to get the film made; his half-brother Peter Douglas ultimately co-produced the film through his production company, Vincent Pictures.

 When Mcdonald's Fletch books were optioned, the author retained the right to veto casting choices.
-He rejected both Burt Reynolds and Mick Jagger as Fletch.
+He rejected both Burt Reynolds and Mick Jagger as Irwin "Fletch" Fletcher.
 When the studio mentioned Chevy Chase as Fletch, Mcdonald agreed, although he had never seen Chase perform.

 Throughout the early stages of development, Jeff Bridges, Charles Grodin and Barry Bostwick were among those considered to play Fletch.
 George Segal was at one point considered, but turned it down.
 Burrows also wanted Richard Dreyfuss, after Chase initially rejected the part.
 Years later, Chase told Burrows that he never knew about the original offer and that it was his then manager who rejected it.
 In a 2004 interview with Entertainment Weekly, Chase confirmed this was his favorite and most successful part.

 Chase did not officially agree to take the role until after producer Alan Greisman and screenwriter Andrew Bergman got involved.
 Mcdonald sent Chase a telegram saying, "I am delighted to abdicate the role of Fletch to you."
 Bergman remembers that he wrote the screenplay very fast.
 "I did the first draft in four weeks ...
 Then there was a certain amount of improv, and something that we used to call dial-a-joke," said Bergman.
 Phil Alden Robinson also did some uncredited work on the script.

 Mcdonald read the script and was angered by the deviations from his original text.
 He wrote to the studio and listed his many objections.
-Director Ritchie invited Mcdonald to the set of the film, and took him out to dinner where, according to Mcdonald, "Point by point, he showed me where I was wrong.
+Director Michael Ritchie invited Mcdonald to the set of the film, and took him out to dinner where, according to Mcdonald, "Point by point, he showed me where I was wrong.
 I was beautifully chewed out."